AriFordsham/GHCWiki/status/may14.md

 ## GHC 7.8

-Early April, GHC 7.8 was finally released after nearly 1.5 years of development.
-This was one of the longest development periods in recent memory, and there was a lot of grumbling near the end.
-Ultimately, the reason for this was scope creep - we kept getting bugs dripping in here and there, and fixing them, and putting things in.
+We released GHC 7.8.1 in early April, and immediately discovered a disastrous bug ([\#8978](https://gitlab.haskell.org//ghc/ghc/issues/8978)) that had slipped in between the release candidates.
+That led to an immediate follow-up release of 7.8.2, which seems pretty stable.
+We will continue to fix bugs on the 7.8 branch, and release 7.8.3 later this year, when (and if) pressure builds up from users to got the fixes into the field.

-However, now that it's out, there's a lot there for users to play with - the release was one of the most feature-packed ones we've done, with a lot of changes touching almost every part of the compiler.
+However, now that 7.8 is out, there is a lot there for users to play with: the release was one of the most feature-packed ones we've done, with a lot of changes touching almost every part of the compiler.
 To recap a few of them:

 - **New and improved I/O manager** - Earlier this year, Andreas Voellmy and Kazu Yamamoto worked on a host of improvements to our I/O manager, making it scale significantly better on multicore machines.
 Since then, it's seen some other performance tweaks, and many bugfixes.
 As a result, the new I/O manager should scale linearly up to about 40 cores.
 Andreas reports their McNettle Software-defined-network (SDN) implementation can now achieve over *twenty million connections per second*, making it the fastest SDN implementation around - an incredible feat!